Intrauterine Device (IUD)

 After this time, your periods may be heavier and more painful.

-It costs around $6 if you are a card holder and around $37 if you do not have a card.
+It costs around $8.80 if you are a concession card holder and around $45 for everyone else.

 |The copper IUD is not covered by a health care card and may cost around $120 outside a public hospital setting.|